eukras/koinos/README.md

     //    [ [107, 1, 16, 10], [107, 1, 16, 14] ] ]

 Every quadruple becomes an `UNSIGNED INT(12)` for SQL, making it easy to efficiently index and match references and ranges.
-In PHP these must be treated as a strings, or cast to a `double`, as it exceeds PHP's integer length.
+In PHP these numbers must be treated as a strings, or cast to a `double`: 12 digits exceed PHP's integer length.
 References will normally be worked with as quadruples, though.

     echo $ref1->getSqlClause($columnName='reference');